German radio intelligence operations during World War II: Conclusions

 Chart 4 contains the radio intercept results which had been obtained up to the time when German Army Groups B and A moved into position for their attack across the Somme and Aisne on 4 and 7 June.

-For this operation Army Group B, which had left the Euskirchen Fixed Intercept Station in northern France to intercept the United Kingdoms traffic, was assigned the 56th Intercept Company of Army Group A, which has been stationed near Le Cateau-Cambrésis.
+For this operation Army Group B, which had left the Euskirchen Fixed Intercept Station in northern France to intercept the United Kingdom's traffic, was assigned the 56th Intercept Company of Army Group A, which has been stationed near Le Cateau-Cambrésis.
 Army Group A was assigned the 18th Intercept Company, the third to be released from the East.
 Thus, each army group again had two motorized intercept companies at its disposal: Army Group B having the 26th and 56th Intercept Companies; Army Group A having the 3rd and 18th Intercept Companies; and Army Group C having the 9th and 57th Intercept Companies.

 On 5 June, when Army Group B crossed the River Somme, radio messages were intercepted which indicated that the enemy was concerned about the impending German attack because insufficient progress had been made in completing the positions between Fismes and Moselle.
 On the same day British traffic was heard for the last time on the Continent (until 1944) and brigades of the 51st (Highland) Division were identified.
 A plaintext intercept, according to which French troops that had escaped to England from the pocket of encircled forces in the north were to be returned to Cherbourg, was forwarded to the Luftwaffe, so that the French could be attacked by air.

 On 16 June, the day following Army Group A's crossing of the River Aisne, the main radio station of the French Ministry of War, which also served the French High Command, closed down and turned over its functions to the main station at Tours, which was then assumed to be the new command post of General Maxime Weygand.

 Chart 4 radio intelligence findings during the French campaign.

 Allies radio traffic from the area between the Oise and River Marne had already stopped on 12 June.
 On that day, however, messages were intercepted from the French Fourth Army, which had long been sought in vain.
 Germany continued to carry out direction-finding operations in the Châlons-en-Champagne area, but no further details could be ascertained.

 A radio message intercepted on 13 June, revealed the decision of the French High Command to retreat behind the River Loire.